Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 - Third Class reserved

-Each class will see you having a different experience.
-The first class will offer a quiet area with comfortable seating and aircon.
-The third class will be quite lively, fairly cramped and slightly uncomfortable with wooden seating.
+Each class will provide you with a different experience.
+The first class will offer a quiet area with comfortable seating and air conditioning.
+The third class will be quite lively, fairly cramped, and slightly uncomfortable with wooden seating.

 Bus Travel in Sri Lanka